 The Group has historically developed its lending business in Spain, which continues to be one of the main focuses of its business.
 The Group's loan portfolio in Spain has been adversely affected by the deterioration of the Spanish economy since 2009.
 After rapid economic growth until 2007, Spanish gross domestic product (GDP) contracted in the period 2009-10 and 2012-13.
 The effects of the financial crisis were particularly pronounced in Spain given its heightened need for foreign financing as reflected by its high current account deficit, resulting from the gap between domestic investment and savings, and its public deficit.
-The current account imbalance has been corrected and the public deficit is on a downward trend, with GDP growth above 3 per cent. in 2015 and 2016 and unemployment falling below 20 per cent. in 2016.
-However, real or perceived difficulties in servicing public or private debt, triggered by foreign or domestic factors such as an increase in global financial risk or a decrease in the rate of domestic growth, could increase Spain's financing costs hindering economic growth, employment and households' gross disposable income.
+The current account imbalance has been corrected and the public deficit is on a downward trend, with GDP growth above 3 per cent. in 2015, 2016 and 2017 and unemployment falling to 15.28 per cent. in the second quarter of 2018.
+However, real or perceived difficulties in servicing public or private debt, triggered by foreign or domestic factors such as an increase in global financial risk or a decrease in the rate of domestic growth, could increase Spain's financing costs, hindering economic growth, employment and households' gross disposable income.